 - C.5.4.1 Appendix 6 lists the records, with deadlines, to be sent to the Trials Organiser.
-Diary sheets and any other field records should be returned to the Trials Organiser with working days of harvest. - C.5.4.2 All plot records should be transmitted to the Trial Design and Data Handling Operator following the deadlines set out in Appendix 6.
+Diary sheets and any other field records should be returned to the Trials Organiser within 5 working days of harvest. - C.5.4.2 All plot records should be transmitted to the Trial Design and Data Handling Operator following the deadlines set out in Appendix 6.
 The Growing Trial Operator should ensure that data are free from errors before transmission.
-After scrutiny opies of results will be returned to the Growing Trial Operator for action as agreed by the Trials Organiser. - C.5.4.3 All samples should be sent to the Quality Testing Operator following the deadlines set out in Appendix 6.
+After scrutiny, copies of results will be returned to the Growing Trial Operator for action as agreed by the Trials Organiser. - C.5.4.3 All samples should be sent to the Quality Testing Operator following the deadlines set out in Appendix 6.

-C.6.
-Records
+C.6 Records

-C.6.1 There are four components:

-1. Diary Field notes of that status.

-2. Site data part 1 Including foll location details:

-1) a mac of site location showing nearby settlements and roads sketch showing the layout of trials in the field with access points and

-- 3) trial layout, showing plot numbers and variety codes/names. - 3.
-Site (a) a part 2 Details of agrochemical applications and irrigation. - 4.
-Right records Plot data.
+- C.6.1 There are four components: - 1.
+Diary Field notes of trial status. - 2.
+Site data part 1 Including full location details: - a) a map of site location showing nearby settlements and roads - b) a sketch showing the layout of trials in the field with access points and - c) trial layout, showing plot numbers and variety codes/names. - 3.
+Site data part 2 Details of agrochemical applications and irrigation. - Plot records Plot data.

-Template available form Trials Organiser

-C.6.11 An entry in the Diary sheet should be made on every trial visit and any elevant to variety performance should be recorded.
+C.6.1.1 An entry in the Diary sheet should be made on every trial visit and any observations relevant to variety performance should be recorded.
 If the trial is in good condition, with no problems, this should be recorded.